-- P1: Performs music that is characteristic of the topics studied. - P2: Observes, reads, interprets and discusses simple musical scores characteristic of topics studied. - P3: Improvises and creates melodies, harmonies and rhythmic accompaniments for familiar sound sources reflecting the cultural and historical contexts studied. - P4: Recognises and identifies the concepts of music and discusses their use in a variety of musical styles. - P5: Comments on and constructively discusses performances and compositions. - P6: Observes and discusses concepts of music in works representative of the topics studied. - P7: Understands the capabilities of performing media, explores and uses current technologies as appropriate to the topics studied. - P8: Identifies, recognises, experiments with and discusses the use of technology in music. - P9: Performs as a means of self-expression and communication. - P10: Demonstrates a willingness to participate in performance, composition, musicology and aural activities - P11: Demonstrates a willingness to accept and use constructive criticism.
+- P1: Performs music that is characteristic of the topics studied. - P2: Observes, reads, interprets and discusses simple musical scores characteristic of topics studied. - P3: Improvises and creates melodies, harmonies and rhythmic accompaniments for familiar sound sources reflecting the cultural and historical contexts studied. - P4: Recognises and identifies the concepts of music and discusses their use in a variety of musical styles. - P5: Comments on and constructively discusses performances and compositions. - P6: Observes and discusses concepts of music in works representative of the topics studied. - P7: Understands the capabilities of performing media, explores and uses current technologies as appropriate to the topics studied. - P8: Identifies, recognises, experiments with and discusses the use of technology in music. - P9: Performs as a means of self-expression and communication. - P10: Demonstrates a willingness to participate in performance, composition, musicology and aural activities. - P11: Demonstrates a willingness to accept and use constructive criticism.

 Task 1a/b Task 2 Task 3a/b

-Visual A arts Term1 Week 11 Term2 Week 9 Term 3 Week 8-10
+Visual Arts Term 2 Week 2 Term2 Week 9 Term 3 Week 8-10

 Artmaking Task 1a Artmaking Task 3a

 Components Weightings Essay Task 1b In Class Essay Yearly Exam Task 3b

-Essay Task To 0.0

 Making Artworks 50% 25% 25%

-Critical & Historical Study 50% 10% 25% 15%
+Critical & Historical Study al & Historical Study 50% 25% 15%

-Total 100% 35% 25% 40%
+TOTAL 100% 35% 25% 40%

-Tolui Task Outcomes P1-10 P7-10 P1-10
+Task Outcomes P1-10 P7-10 P1-10